Reading time: 5 min.

 Areas covered: temples, hairline, mid-scalp, crown

 This patient had fairly patchy hair loss before his hair transplant across his scalp.
-The areas affected are typical for a person with male pattern baldness — thinning across the crown and mid-scalp, and a receding hairline.
+The areas affected are typical for a person with male pattern baldness which includes thinning hair across the crown and mid-scalp along with a receding hairline.

-2 months later, his new hairline is still visible, but there’s very little growth among the new hairs.
-As you’ll see, this is very normal.
+2 months after a hair transplant, his new hairline is still visible, but there’s very little growth among the newly implanted hair follicles.
+As you’ll see, this is completely normal post-hair transplantation.

-To promote hair growth, the patient is living a healthy lifestyle: eating healthily and getting regular exercise.
-He also gave up alcohol for six weeks to ensure his transplant heals well.
+To promote new hair growth and aid in the healing process, the patient lives a healthy lifestyle which includes eating healthily and exercising regularly.
+He also gave up alcohol for six weeks to ensure his transplant healed well.
 Learn more about the link between hair loss and alcohol.

-There’s still some thinning in the patient’s donor area at 2 months post-op, but there’s enough hair that it’s hardly noticeable:
+There’s still some thinning in the patient’s donor area at 2 months post-op, but there’s enough remaining hair that it’s hardly noticeable.

 M-shaped hairline